-While there may be some variety in the way different claims against the government are handled, here are some common steps you can expect as your claim moves along.
+While there's sure to be some variety in the way different governments handle the injury claim process, here are some common steps you can expect as your claim moves along.

 Soon after you file your claim, you may be contacted by a claims adjuster.
-This person might work directly for the government entity involved in the accident or for the city, county, or state attorney’s office.
+This person might work directly for the government entity involved in the accident, or for the city, county, or state attorney’s office.
 In some situations, the contact might come from a private claims adjuster for the government entity’s insurance company.
 In any case, deal with this person as you would an insurance adjuster representing a private business or individual.
-That is, until you are ready to make a formal demand for settlement and begin actual negotiations, give only the basic information discussed earlier in this chapter.
-Your formal demand for settlement and the negotiation process will come later and will operate the same as with a private insurance company.
+That is, until you are ready to make a formal demand for settlement and begin actual negotiations, give only basic information.
+Your formal demand for settlement and the negotiation process will come later and will operate much the same as with a private insurance company.
 Learn more about the demand letter and the personal injury settlement negotiation process.

-In most states, the government has only a limited time after you file your formal claim -- 30 to 180 days -- in which to grant or deny it.
+In most states, the government has only a limited time after you file your formal claim—usually 30 to 180 days—in which to grant or deny it.
 Within that time, you should receive a written notice from the government officially denying your claim.
 The significance of the formal written denial is that it permits you to file a lawsuit against the government agency if you do not agree to settle the case.
 And in some states, the government entity will not begin to negotiate with you until the formal claim is officially denied.

 Often, a government entity receives your formal claim and you never hear anything more about it.
 Instead of officially granting or denying the formal claim, the government simply ignores it.
 In this situation, the claim will be considered denied after the government’s time period for granting or denying it has run out.
 You are then legally permitted to pursue your claim against the government, by lawsuit if necessary, just as if you had received an official written denial.
 Note, however, that the government’s silent denial of your formal claim also starts the clock running on the time within which you can legally file a lawsuit (set by a law called a statute of limitations), just as if it had denied your claim in writing.

-For more tips on filing every kind of injury claim -- including claims against the government -- and everything you’ll need to navigate your case, get How to Win Your Personal Injury Claim by Joseph L. Matthews (Nolo).
-And you may want to consider talking with a personal injury attorney to make sure that all your legal bases are covered and your rights are protected.
+For more tips on filing every kind of injury claim and everything you’ll need to navigate your case, get How to Win Your Personal Injury Claim by Joseph L. Matthews (Nolo).
+And you may want to consider talking with a personal injury attorney to make sure all your legal bases are covered and your rights are protected.